gattilorenz/xenix-sb-driver/install.md

 responding.
 If it were absent, the driver would disable itself (`open` returns ENXIO) rather than hang.

-**If you have TCP/IP installed** you might need to give the root password and **boot in single-user/maintenance mode** to avoid a TCP-startup panic.
-This sporadically occured in my system even before the sb driver, so it's probably not the driver itself, but happens 100% of times with the driver installed.
+~~**If you have TCP/IP installed** you might need to give the root password and **boot in single-user/maintenance mode** to avoid a TCP-startup panic.
+This sporadically occured in my system even before the sb driver, so it's probably not the driver itself, but happens 100% of times with the driver installed.~~ The kernel panic is now elusive.
+See what works for you...

 ### Testing once it boots